Build a Homelab server using an old laptop

 7

-# View the list of network cards to find the WLAN network card; mine is wlp3s0
+# View network card list, find the WLAN network card, mine is wlp3s0

 $ iw dev

-# Check the current power-saving mode of the network card
+# Check the current network card's power saving mode

 $ iw dev wlp3s0 get power_save